aj-archipelago/cortex/README.md

 ## Features

 * Simple architecture to build custom functional endpoints (called `pathways`), that implement common NL AI tasks.
 Default pathways include chat, summarization, translation, paraphrasing, completion, spelling and grammar correction, entity extraction, sentiment analysis, and bias analysis.
-* Allows for building multi-model, multi-vendor, and model-agnostic pathways (choose the right model or combination of models for the job, implement redundancy) with built-in support for OpenAI GPT-3, GPT-3.5 (chatGPT), and GPT-4 models - both from OpenAI directly and through Azure OpenAI, OpenAI Whisper, Azure Translator, and more.
+* Allows for building multi-model, multi-tool, multi-vendor, and model-agnostic pathways (choose the right model or combination of models and tools for the job, implement redundancy) with built-in support for OpenAI GPT-3, GPT-3.5 (chatGPT), and GPT-4 models - both from OpenAI directly and through Azure OpenAI, OpenAI Whisper, Azure Translator, LangChain.js and more.
 * Easy, templatized prompt definition with flexible support for most prompt engineering techniques and strategies ranging from simple single prompts to complex custom prompt chains with context continuity.
 * Built in support for long-running, asynchronous operations with progress updates or streaming responses
 * Integrated context persistence: have your pathways "remember" whatever you want and use it on the next request to the model